 You know what's in a Greek salad?
 That's what's in this one too.

-A few slices of homemade lox and butter fish, which is a fairly bland whitefish.
-At best, it's fine.
+A few slices of homemade lox and butterfish.
 Russ and his daughters would roll over in their graves if they ate this, but if it's what you're hankering for, it does the trick.
 Mind the occasional bone.

 The pancakes are a bit bigger than you might be used to with blini, but the dough is actually pretty nice and sweet.
-Top it off with a scoop of salty salmon roe and you have one of the better bites of the night.
+Top one of these with a scoop of salty salmon roe, and you'll have one of the better bites of the night.

 Not necessary.
 At all.
 Pass.
 PASS.

-Very straightforward.
-Hunks of both types of meat, some pita, and some red sauce served up on a heaping metal platter.
-If you come here and don't go for a banquet dinner (doo ittt), this is probably the order for you.
-But where's the mystery in that?
+The shish kabobs here are very straightforward.
+You'll get hunks of meat, some pita, and some red sauce served up on a heaping metal platter.
+If you come here and don't go for a banquet dinner (which you should very much opt for), this is probably the order for you.

 Not sure what makes this "country style" stew as opposed to "regular stew," but what the hell do we know about the Russian countryside?
 This is basically some hunks of beef in a ceramic pot, served up with some veg and brown sauce.
 As with most everything else here, this stew isn't going to change lives, but it will allow you to keep drinking.

 Served with scoops of ice cream, this is a big plate of dessert—about the size of your head, actually.
 Unless you're still starving at this point in the meal, order to share.